Parkstone Primary

 Teaching Staff

-Miss K Stow Foundation Stage 2 Teacher
+Miss K Stow and Mrs C Ratcliffe Foundation Stage 2 Teachers

 Mrs C Wigglesworth Year 1 Teacher